 18 months.
 During your first two terms you can attend class on campus or online.
 If you choose online, you will learn through virtual live classes.
 Classes for your remaining terms will be on campus.

 What kind of industry connections and networking opportunities are available?

 We keep an open dialogue with the industry on an ongoing basis.

 Our instructors are working, accomplished professionals.
 Leading the way is our school president, Emmy and Golden Globe winner Andrew Barnsley.
-You will have opportunities to participate in film festivals and the Inner Circle Club, attend special screenings and be provided with collaboration opportunities with students from our acting, screenwriting and video game animation programs.
+You will have opportunities to participate in film festivals , attend special screenings and be provided with collaboration opportunities with students from our acting, screenwriting and video game animation programs.
 Our film production program is a fantastic way to forge valuable relationships, ones that can shape your future career.